Best Of16 min read

 Cons

-• Slower response times for non-US visitors
+• Slower for international visitors (servers are US-based)

-• Data centers primarily in the US (limited global reach)
+• Data centers only in the US

 Inmotion